awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-vpc-endpoints.md

 Interface VPC endpoints are powered by AWS PrivateLink, a feature that enables private communication between AWS services using private IP addresses\.
 For more information, see [AWS PrivateLink](https://aws.amazon.com/privatelink)\.

 **Note**
-You must explicitly enable each API that you want to access through an interface VCP endpoint\.
+You must explicitly enable each API that you want to access through an interface VPC endpoint\.
 For example, you might need to also configure an interface VPC endpoint for `ec2.region.amazonaws.com` to use when calling the Amazon EC2 API operations\.
 For more information, see [Interface VPC Endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) in the *Amazon VPC User Guide*\.

 Amazon EC2 Auto Scaling currently supports VPC endpoints in all Regions except China \(Beijing\) and China \(Ningxia\)\.